h4o/configurator-project/readme.md

 * the common containing the data shared between every component
 * specific subparts for each image
 Data in a specific part will replace common data so you can still have special cases.

+### Special case, the ip configuration
+We use a sub network in the 173.17.0.0/16 range to attribute the different ips to each image so that we can address the in the subnetwork directly when necessary (e.g the proxy configuration and crowd's trusted applications) but in the default state a new different ip configuration will be generated each time you launch the tool which you may not want because you then either have to manually change the database or erase it to get crowd to work again.
+A solution we devised is simple: you can fix the ip of a service in the conf.yml file, just add "ip: number" where number is the last part of the ip you want it to use in the specific configuration of each image.

 ##What do I need to know ?
 This is an early alpha version of the project that has yet to be production tested.